Center for Research in Security Prices

-The Center for Research in Security Prices (CRSP) is a provider of historical stock market data.
-The Center is a part of the Booth School of Business at the University of Chicago.
+The Center for Research in Security Prices, LLC (CRSP, pronounced "crisp") is a provider of historical stock market and investable index data.
+CRSP was owned by the University of Chicago and managed by its Booth School of Business until September 2025.
 CRSP maintains some of the largest and most comprehensive proprietary historical databases in stock market research.
 Academic researchers and investment professionals rely on CRSP for accurate, survivor bias-free information which provides a foundation for their research and analyses.
-As of 2020, CRSP claims over 500 clients.
-The name is usually pronounced "crisp".
+As of 2023, CRSP claims over 600 clients.
+In September 2025, Morningstar, Inc. agreed to buy CRSP from the University of Chicago for $375 million.